amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

 Also, the convolution operations inside each of the architectures are the Bottle Neck layers.
 What this means is that the `1x1 conv` reduces the number of channels in the input and `3x3 conv` performs the convolution operation on the transformed version of the input with reduced number of channels rather than the input.

-This has been explained in the paper as well.

 ### Bottleneck Layers
 By now, we know that each layer produces `K` feature maps which are then concatenated to previous feature maps.
 Therefore, the number of inputs are quite high especially for later layers in the network.